 Yes, spoilers will follow…

-There are several challenges through the movie as Ted and Samantha navigate the challenges of having a relationship between an OS and an embodied human.
+There are several challenges throughout the movie as Ted and Samantha navigate the challenges of having a relationship between an OS and an embodied human.
 There are some points where this seems silly and my wife, who watched Her with me, couldn’t help but laugh.
-Embodiment is such a inseparable aspect of the human condition that the premise of the movie causes discomfort.
+Embodiment is such an inseparable aspect of the human condition that the premise of the movie causes discomfort.
 That is the point.
 One of the central questions in Her is, “What does it mean to be a person?”

 Another main theme is the increasing isolation of modern society.
-There is powerful scene where Ted is talking to Samantha and every person who walks by is similarly holding their handheld device speaking with their OS.
+There is a powerful scene where Ted is talking to Samantha and every person who walks by is similarly holding their handheld device and speaking with their OS.
 Los Angeles was full of people yet there was no personal connection.
 In fact, Ted makes his living off this disconnection.
 He writes personal “handwritten” letters, though they are actually printed on the computer, for people.
-Ironically, in his work he expresses the type of sentiment and attentiveness that he struggles with in his personal life.
+Ironically, in his work, he expresses the type of sentiment and attentiveness that he struggles with in his personal life.

 The greatest irony of the movie is that Samantha is the vehicle through which Ted is able to reconnect with humanity.
 He began the movie lonely and isolated but through his relationship with Samantha is able to both reconnect with friends and make new ones.